supra0/slime-rancher-autosplitter/README.md

 Currently supported features:
 - Start the timer on new game
+- Split when grabbing keys
 - Split on credits start

-Planned features: (in order of priority)
+Planned features:
-- Split when grabbing a key
-- Split when opening the Ancient Ruins gate
+- Pink Gordo splitting
-- Full support for previous versions of the game that are present on the [SRC leaderboard](https://www.speedrun.com/slime_rancher).
+- Feature parity for all versions of the game that are on the [SRC leaderboard](https://www.speedrun.com/slime_rancher).